ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/hello-world.md

 !!!
 Contribution

-    This was suggested by 𝓚𝓸𝓭𝓮𝓩𝔀𝓮𝓻𝓰 🇩🇪 and Gustavo 'Gus' Carreno 🇵🇹 of the Unofficial Free Pascal Discord Server.
+    𝓚𝓸𝓭𝓮𝓩𝔀𝓮𝓻𝓰 🇩🇪 and Gustavo 'Gus' Carreno 🇵🇹 (the Unofficial Free Pascal Discord Server) suggested this one.
+    Thank you!

 Sure.
 You can use the long names of compiler directives.
 See [Compiler Directives](https://www.freepascal.org/docs-html/prog/progch1.html#progse2.html).